-Mimi Jean Ciancio, 90 Saratoga Springs, NY passed peacefully November 7, 2024.
+Mimi Jean Ciancio, 90 Saratoga Springs, NY peacefully November 7, 2024.

-Born on April 7, ttsburgh, PA, to 1934, in to Michael Pittsburgh, Mildred Cammarata, wonderfully led a meaningful and impactful lifé. served in leadership roles for multiple organizations, including those committed to health, literacy, and education, and always surrounded by a rich network of loyal friends.
+Born on April 7, ttsburgh, PA, to 1934, in to Michael Pittsburgh, Mildred Cammarata, and led a wonderfully meaningful and impactful lifé. served in leadership roles for multiple organizations, including those committed to health, literacy, and education, and always surrounded by a rich network of loyal friends.
 Most importantly, she wa much-loved and admired wife, mother, and grandmother.